 Salt Lake City, Utah, is home to some of the best outdoor recreation and entertainment around.
 There’s world-class skiing and snowboarding, hiking through awe-inspiring scenery, and a soulful, energetic downtown scene.
 In a modern city like Salt Lake, it’s no surprise that these activities and destinations are all accessibility friendly.

-Learn how you can take advantage of Salt Lake’s accessibility to make your visit one to remember.
+Discover all of Salt Lake’s accessibility friendly businesses to make your visit one to remember.

 Looking to make a trip itinerary?
 Take a virtual tour of some of Salt Lake's wheelchair accessible restaurants, venues, and attractions below.